tomciosegal/nutri-store/README.md

 made to my project and to ensure that it appeared in the desired way on different screen sizes. <br/>
 - I also tested my app on different screen sizes (mobile, tablet and desktop) to ensure <br/>
 it appeared in the desired way on different devices.
-- [Am I Responsive](http://ami.responsivedesign.is/#) - developer tried to use this website to check responsivnes, however Django has build in protection that does not allow to do it.
+- [Am I Responsive](http://ami.responsivedesign.is/#) - developer tried to use this website to check responsiveness, however Django has build in protection that does not allow to do it.

 <br/>